wtoivo/RM2-ODL-quali-book/docs/06-Group_project.md

 ## Qualitative portfolio guidelines and materials

 You will complete three tasks: Qualitative questions (Task 1a and 1b), Ethics (Task 2) and Terrible focus group (Task 3).
-Below, you will find information and the required materials to complete each task
+Below, you will find information and the required materials to complete each task.
+Please use [THIS TEMPLATE](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EeFbaG-CE0pEnWBvsAwGIXUBIR8wAoFdJYYhklHoUKkEjg?e=DTA61b) to complete your submission.

 ### Task 1a: Qualitative questions